npm/policies/open-source-terms.md

 together as _npm Open Source_ throughout these Terms.

-These npm Open Source Terms were last updated on November 18, 2015.
+These npm Open Source Terms were last updated on December 1, 2015.
 You can review prior versions at
 <https://github.com/npm/policies/commits/master/open-source-terms.md>.

 ## Important Terms